bauhouse/symphony-2/README.markdown

 4. Go to `http://yoursite.com/update.php` to complete the update process.

-5. Follow the instruction under "Adding Navigation Group to sections".

-6. For those who have an upload field, follow the instructions under "Update Upload Field".

-7. Celebrate by shaving your friend's head for charity!
+5. Celebrate by shaving your friend's head for charity!

 ## INSTALLING